zoracreates/fictionalcolor/src/blog/professional-confidence.md

 title: Professional confidence - The unexpected benefit of journaling, and the expected benefit of a yellow blazer
 tags:  [ "career development" ]
 date: 2020-08-10
-description: How journaling can help with professional growth and confidence
+description: How journaling can help with professional growth and confidence.
 ---

 On September 2018, I got a 8 hour/week internship at Harvard, that would one year later lead to full-time employment.
 At the time I had no idea it would land me a job , but I was excited for my first UX role and wanted record everything I learned.
 So I went to the store and bought a small gray spiral notebook, which I used every Tuesday and Thursday religiously during lunchtime.
 As I downed a sandwich so I could get to my next job, I hurriedly scribbled down a summary of my day.